World Court to rule on Kenya-Somalia sea border row | Headlines

 The International Court of Justice (ICJ) on Tuesday hands down its judgment in a case filed by Somalia against Kenya over contested parts of the Indian Ocean believed to be rich in oil and gas.
 The ruling comes after Nairobi last week said it had revoked recognition of the court's jurisdiction.

 In March, Kenya boycotted public hearings in The Hague.
-Kenya's foreign office on Friday said it had withdrawn automatic recognition of the court's jurisdiction, meaning it cannot be a party in new ICJ cases without consenting to them.
+Kenya said on Friday that in addition to withdrawing its participation from the current case, it had joined many other members of the U.N. in withdrawing its recognition of the Court's compulsory jurisdiction.

+"The delivery of the Judgment will be the culmination of a flawed judicial process that Kenya has had reservations with, and withdrawn from, on account not just of its obvious and inherent bias but also of its unsuitability to resolve the dispute at hand," Kenya's foreign office said.
+The withdrawal does not work retroactively and will have no influence on the Somalia case, ICJ spokesperson Andrey Poskakukhin said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)